| History Walter Dandy was the first to

 the use of stereotactic biopsy as another option for obtaining tissue for

+histologic diagnosis.
 Because of these more aggressive

 approaches to pineal region tumors, several principles became evident that are